 Most scholarships are for new students and returning graduates (unless otherwise noted).
 Eligible students must complete the scholarship application 90 days before and up to 30 days after the program start date.
 Current students may apply for funding they are eligible for at any time after their first term is completed.
 WGU employees and family members who are eligible for the WGU employee discount are not eligible for WGU scholarships.

 WGU is pleased to offer the WGU Institutional Partners Fund for employees or residents of WGU’s partner institutions who wish to advance their education in the business, education, information technology, or healthcare fields.
-These scholarships, each valued up to $2,500, are designed for employees or residents of WGU’s institutional partners (many of which are listed below), as well as Bright Horizons EdAssist Clients, International Scholarship and Tuition Services (ISTS) clients, Edcor Clients, GP Strategies Clients, Scholarship America's Tuition Assistance Clients, and Study.com transfer students and staff.
+These scholarships, each valued up to $2,500, are designed for employees or residents of WGU’s institutional partners (many of which are listed below), as well as Bright Horizons EdAssist Clients, International Scholarship and Tuition Services (ISTS) clients, Edcor Clients, GP Strategies Clients, and Scholarship America's Tuition Assistance Clients.

 This scholarship will be credited to your account at the rate of $625 per six-month term, renewable for up to four terms.

 Interested in this scholarship?
 The first step is to apply for admission.

 Before you can apply for this scholarship, you must first apply for admission.

 Already applied for admission?
 Apply for scholarships on the Scholarship Portal.